Lee Jasper: Controversy

 Jasper tweeted in April 2012 that "the white man is the most violent ethnicity in world history, taking death to an industrial scale".
 In September 2013 he described the armed mugging of Kathryn Blair as "chickens coming home to roost".

-In April 2013 Jasper received press attention for remarking that "black people in Europe and UK can't be racist".
+In April 2013, Jasper received press attention for remarking that "black people in Europe and UK can't be racist".

-In October 2017 he tweeted that "whites are responsible for more genocides that (sic) all the other people's combined".
-That same month he tweeted that "we're colonising Europe baby" because white "man can't breed".
+In October 2017, he tweeted that "whites are responsible for more genocides that (sic) all the other people's combined".
+That same month, he tweeted that "we're colonising Europe baby" because white "man can't breed".

-In January 2018 he tweeted that the "abuse of women and children" by Pakistani men was instead an "abusive aspect of working class British culture", created by societal "grooming" of the perpetrators.
+In January 2018, he tweeted that the "abuse of women and children" by Pakistani men was instead an "abusive aspect of working class British culture", created by societal "grooming" of the perpetrators.

-In 2018 he was suspended by Twitter after he made a tweet comparing LGBT councillors to the KKK.
+In 2018, Jasper was suspended by Twitter after he made a tweet comparing LGBT councillors to the KKK.
 He was also accused of abusing anti-FGM campaigner Nimco Ali online, describing her in 2017 as "one fucked up negro".

 Personal life

-Jasper resides in Lambeth, London and has nine children and five grandchildren.
+Jasper resides in Lambeth, south London, and has nine children and five grandchildren.
 He has written about how his youngest son was stabbed in 2010 while trying to break up a fight.
-He failed the mention the demographics of his son’s attacker.

 Awards

-In 2003 Jasper was named in the top ten by 100 Black Britons.
-In 2010 the NUS Black Students Campaign awarded him the National Black Achievers Award for Life Time Achievement in recognition of his outstanding contribution to the struggle for racial justice, and the Life Time Achievement Award for his contribution toward challenging racism in higher education.
+In 2003, Jasper was named in the top ten by 100 Black Britons.
+In 2010, the NUS Black Students Campaign awarded him the National Black Achievers Award for Life Time Achievement in recognition of his outstanding contribution to the struggle for racial justice, and the Life Time Achievement Award for his contribution toward challenging racism in higher education.
 In July 2010, he was awarded a Pride of the Motherland Award (Africa) at The O2 Arena by the National Consortium of African Student Societies.
-In July 2017 C.H Hub Awards awarded Lee their Legend Award in recognition of his 30 year contribution to social justice.
+In July 2017, C.H Hub Awards awarded Jasper their Legend Award in recognition of his 30-year contribution to social justice.